-In terms of affordability, renting in a purpose-built unit is relatively affordable for households in the District; however, it should be noted that many units in the secondary rental market (e.g. private houses, townhomes or condominiums rented out) are likely to be more expensive than units in the primary rental market (i.e. purpose-built units).
+In terms of affordability, renting in a purpose-built unit is relatively affordable for households in the District; however, it should be noted that many units in the secondary rental market (e.g., private houses, townhomes or condominiums rented out) are likely to be more expensive than units in the primary rental market (i.e., purpose-built units).
+For this analysis, affordability is defined as spending less than 30% of gross household income on shelter costs.
 Vacancy rates have also historically been quite low for purpose-built rentals, with an average vacancy rate below 3% since at least 2005.
 Individuals living alone or with roommates (non-census families) have the highest barrier to affording shelter costs as renters in the District.
 Lone-parent families similarly face challenges with affording appropriate rental housing in the District, with the most affordable shelter type being bachelor apartments.